 For 2014, Oil States incorporated a combination of nonqualified stock options, restricted stock awards, deferred stock awards, performance based awards and phantom stock awards as the primary executive long-term incentive and retention tools for Named Executive Officers.
 Restricted stock and deferred stock awards offered the additional advantages of potentially reducing overall Oil States stock dilution relative to other awards, while improving Oil States' executive retention prospects in a very competitive labor market.
 Oil States recognized that stock options alone may not have had adequate retention value in a historically cyclical industry.
 Accordingly, Oil States believed the introduction of performance based and phantom stock equity awards added a supplementary incentive for continued outstanding performance while enhancing Oil States' ability to attract and retain talented executives in an increasingly competitive marketplace, ultimately benefiting stockholder returns.
-The Oil States Compensation Committee weighed the cost of these grants alongside their potential benefit as an incentive, retention and compensation tool and made their decisions accordingly.
+The Oil States Compensation Committee weighed the cost of these grants alongside their potential benefit as an increasingly.